Soldiers uncover more oil thieves camps in Imo, Delta – The Sun Nigeria

 From Molly Kilete, Abuja

-The Nigerian army headquarters in Abuja said it’s soldiers on illegal bunkering operations in the Niger delta region of the country have uncovered an oil thieves’ camp in Obokofia Community in Imo State
+The Nigerian Army headquarters, Abuja, said soldiers on illegal bunkering operations in the Niger Delta region of the country have uncovered oil thieves’ camp in Obokofia community in Imo State

-Director Army Public Relations Brigadier General Onyema Nwachukwu, who made this known, said the troops of 343 Artillery Regiment uncovered the camp while conducting anti oil theft operations in the area.
+Director Army Public Relations,Brigadier- General Onyema Nwachukwu, said the troops of 343 Artillery Regiment uncovered the camp while conducting anti oil theft operations in the area.

 He said that In the crackdown, the vigilant troops intercepted 15 sacks and 13 Jerry cans of illegally refined Automotive Gas Oil (AGO) concealed in the camp.
 The troops also recovered two Pumping machines, three power generators, one hose and a tool box used for hacking into oil pipelines.